wesleycamargo/azure-docs.pt-br/articles/azure-app-configuration/integrate-azure-managed-service-identity.md

 ## <a name="deploy-from-local-git"></a>Implantar a partir do Git local

-A maneira mais fácil de habilitar a implantação do Git local no seu aplicativo com o servidor de build do Kudu é usar o Cloud Shell.
+A maneira mais fácil de habilitar a implantação do Git local no seu aplicativo com o servidor de build do Kudu para usar o Azure Cloud Shell.

 ### <a name="configure-a-deployment-user"></a>Configurar um usuário de implantação